Wine allergy can affect anyone

 – Swelling in the mouth

 The University of Mainz in Germany also found that 24% of people reported allergy and intolerance-like symptoms after drinking wine.
 Interestingly red wine seemed to produce more symptoms than white wine.
-The study didn’t, however, take into account many of the longer-term symptoms of intolerances such as frequent headaches, eczema, chronic fatigue, low mood, and IBS.
-If these were added up as well, we would expect we would see a much higher percentage of sufferers.
+However, the study didn’t take into account many of the longer-term symptoms of intolerances such as frequent headaches, eczema, chronic fatigue, low mood, and IBS.
+If these were added up as well, we would expect to see a much higher percentage of sufferers.

 What is wine intolerance?